Unusual Events In Exercises 37 and 38, find the indicated probabi... | Channels for Pearson+

 Unusual Events

 An event is considered unusual if its probability is significantly low, often defined as less than 5%.
-In the context of the question, determining whether winning more than five games out of nine is unusual involves calculating the probability of that event using the binomial distribution and comparing it to this threshold.
-This helps in assessing the likelihood of such outcomes in a random scenario.
+In the context of the question, after calculating the probability of winning less than two games, you would compare this probability to the threshold of 5% to determine if the outcome is unusual.
+This concept helps in assessing the significance of the results in statistical analysis.

 Recommended video: